How To Find Out If You Are Prequalified For A Credit Card

 - Credit One

-Other issuers—like Synchrony Bank, Wells Fargo, or USAA—either don’t have an online prequalification service or only let current members check online.
+Other issuers—like Synchrony Bank or USAA—either don’t have an online prequalification service or only let current members check online.

 FAQs About Prequalified Credit Card Offers

 Prequalification processes can help give you peace of mind before applying for a credit card.
-They can potentially shield your credit score from an unnecessary hard pull and save you hassle, letting you focus on what matters—your business.
+They can potentially shield your credit score from an unnecessary hard pull and save you some hassle, letting you focus on what matters: running your business.

 Did a check but didn’t get prequalified?
 Find out how to improve your credit score.
-Did get prequalified but want to know if that card is the right choice?
+Did get prequalified but want to know if that card is right for you?
 Read up on our favorite business credit cards.